berkeley-scf/tutorial-dask-future/python-dask.md

 p = 10
 futures = [dask.delayed(calc_mean)(i, n) for i in range(p)]
 futures
-results = dask.compute(*futures)
+results = dask.compute(futures)
 ```

 You could set the scheduler in the `compute` call:

 ```
-results = dask.compute(*future, scheduler = 'processes')
+results = dask.compute(futures, scheduler = 'processes')
 ```

-but it is best practice to separate what is parallelized from where the parallelization is done, specifying the scheduler at the start of your code.
+However, it is best practice to separate what is parallelized from where the parallelization is done, specifying the scheduler at the start of your code.

 # 3.2.
 Parallel maps

-We can do parallel map operations (i.e., a map in the map-reduce or functional programming sense, akin to `lapply` in R).
+We can do parallel map operations (i.e., a *map* in the map-reduce or functional programming sense, akin to `lapply` in R).

-For this we need to use the distributed scheduler, which we'll discuss more later.
+For this we need to use the *distributed* scheduler, which we'll discuss more later.
-But note that the distributed scheduler can work on one or more nodes.
+Note that the distributed scheduler can work on one node or on multiple nodes.

 ```
-# ignore this setup for now; we'll see it again later
+# Ignore this setup for now; we'll see it again later
 from dask.distributed import Client, LocalCluster cluster = LocalCluster(n_workers = 4)
 c = Client(cluster)

-# set up and execute the parallel map
+# Set up and execute the parallel map
+# We need the input for each function call to be a single object,
+# so use the vectorized version of calc_mean
 inputs = [(i, n) for i in range(p)]
 # execute the function across the array of input values
 future = c.map(calc_mean_vargs, inputs)